Chicken Parmesan! EASY and quick, chicken cutlets breaded with Parmesan and crumbs, fried, topped with a tomato sauce.

 - 3 Tbsp unsalted butter, melted

-3 Whisk together mustard, vinegar, salt, and 1/4 teaspoon of pepper in a large bowl, add the chicken pieces, tossing to coat well.
+3 Make the coating: Whisk together mustard, vinegar, salt, and 1/4 teaspoon of pepper in a large bowl.

-Serve with a side of rice or pasta.
-Ladle sauce over the chicken.
+6 Serve: Serve with a side of rice, noodles or pasta.
+Ladle sauce with the chicken.